emilyjspencer/dancewear-app/README.md

 JWT is composed of

-* Header - signing algorithm
+* Header - signing algorithm e.g. RSA, HMAC, SH256
+and also specifies the type of token

-* Payload - info like userid
+* Payload - info like userid - contains the claims which are statements about an entity - typically the user and additional data

+types of claims - registered, public and private

+private claims - custom claims created to share info between parties public claims - public by nature registered - set of predefined claims - issuer, auth, expiration time/date etc

-* signature (or more generally, the footer which contains the signature of the json web token).
+* signature (or more generally, the footer which contains the signature of the json web token). is used to verify that the send of the JWT is who they say they are.
 The signature will be verified with the Secret key.